 You don’t need to introduce complex free-roam into your game to build a world.
-Ren’py has perfectly built into it for offering choices and paths.
-You can still build deep stories, with a wide range of characters and divergent paths into Ren’py.
+Ren’py has perfect features built into it for offering choices and paths.
+You can still build deep stories, with a wide range of characters and divergent paths in Ren’py without free-roam.

 Yet another Developer I found, who was making a beautiful Visual Novel, stated that they were switching to free-roam because they wanted to introduce choice.
 Even though that was already in the game.
 Things have sadly slowed with that game now, no points for guessing why.